-Education Opens Doors consists of several talented individuals who work together toward accomplishing our mission of empowering students to purposefully navigate through high school to college.
+Education Opens Doors consists of talented individuals who work together to empower students to purposefully navigate through high school to college.
 These individuals help Education Opens Doors make a collective impact by contributing their talents to our team.
 We are grateful for all the work they are doing to change the future of today’s students.

 In 2008, Jayda Batchelder studied at the School for International Training in Geneva, Switzerland, which sparked her interest in a broad range of global issues, particularly those of education, health, and policy.
 She joined Teach for America- DFW as a charter corps member in 2009, and became an 8th grade science teacher at a high need school in southern Dallas.
 Her students showed great success in their studies, and Jayda excelled in the classroom.
 She became the science department chair, and in 2012, she received both the State and National Alternatively Certified Teacher of the Year awards, and also received a STEM Teacher of the Year award from Texas Instruments.